calugo/UPC-ATRIA/README.md

 * Stimulus period Ts=400 ms.
 * Recovery times of 200ms (healthy cell) and 700ms for the alternating cell.

-All the output files consist of three columns which correspond to time, healthy cell and alternating cell signals respectively.
+The output files contain  three columns which correspond to time, healthy cell and alternating cell signals respectively.

-The codes does not starts writin outputs until a number of iterations are first calculated, so it only prints values closer or at the stationary state.
+The program does not write the outputs until a number of iterations are first calculated.
+So it only prints values closer or at the stationary state.

 ### Compilation and Execution (Unix/Mac OS).